 WHY BEE FEST

-Reverend Lorenzo L. Langstroth, the “Father of American Beekeeping,” was pastor at Second Congregational Church in Greenfield Massachusetts from 1843 to 1848.
+Reverend Lorenzo L. Langstroth, the “Father of Modern Beekeeping,” was pastor at Second Congregational Church in Greenfield Massachusetts from 1843 to 1848.
 This “citizen scientist” invented and patented the modern moveable frame beehive in 1852.
 Langstroth’s design, based on his discovery of “bee space,” is still in use worldwide.
 He also wrote the first beekeeping manual, Langstroth on the Hive and the Honey-Bee, which was printed next door to the church the following year, and is now in its 40th edition.

 Second Congregational Church has enjoyed a vibrant community presence on Greenfield’s historic New England town common since 1817.
 Starting in 2010, the year of Langstroth’s 200th birthday, the church launched its first Bee Fest, which has continued each spring to raise awareness of the current plight of honeybees.